League Policies (Shamrock Hockey League)

 Rule #12:

-rescheduled dates of games and does not attend on the date provided shall also be fined $500.00.
-Fine money shall be distributed as follows- $100 awarded to the offended center and $100 to the league.
+- Fine money shall be distributed as follows- $1,000 awarded to the non-offending center and $500 to the league.

 GAMESHEET INC: